With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSaint Joseph Mercy Hospital is a mental health clinic in Washtenaw County, Michigan, located at 5301 East Huron River Drive, 48106 zip code.
-Saint Joseph Mercy Hospital offers telemedicine/telehealth and hospital inpatient treatment.
-Saint Joseph Mercy Hospital provides psychotropic medication, cognitive behavioral therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+Learn MoreSaint Joseph Mercy Hospital is a mental health facility in Washtenaw County, MI, located at 5301 East Huron River Drive, 48106.
+Saint Joseph Mercy Hospital provides telemedicine/telehealth and hospital inpatient treatment.
+Saint Joseph Mercy Hospital provides behavior modification, activity therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
 Saint Joseph Mercy Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Saint Joseph Mercy Hospital include housing services, diet and exercise counseling and psychosocial rehabilitation services.
+Some other services available at Saint Joseph Mercy Hospital include legal advocacy, suicide prevention services and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.